LucasAbijmil/Clean-Swift-Setup/README.md

 3. Then follow the instructions of the script.

 ## Improvements
+- Create async await functions for the `NetworkClient`.
 - Find the file that contains the `@main` to add this line : `let container = Container().setup()`.
 - Check the app cycle :
   - If UIKit > Add the possibiilty to remove the Storyboard.